uibk-dps-teaching/ps_cpp_2020/assignment1/feedback.md

 - Header guards
     - See [Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf8-use-include-guards-for-all-h-files)
-    - Personally, I am okay with `#pragma once` but the argument of *not being standard confirm* stands.
+    - Personally, I am okay with `#pragma once` but the argument of *not being standard conform* stands.
     - A header guard should span the *entire* file (maybe except the license header).

 - `-Werror`